au-ts/cogent/docs/surface.rst

 This is forbidden to make compilation much more straightforward in the presence of linear types.

-Let binding
+Let-binding
 -----------

 Let expressions take the form of ML.
 They are not ever recursive.
-Multiple let bindings can be introduced by separating them with ``and``:
+Multiple let-bindings can be introduced by separating them with ``and``:

 ::